 Yes, by this time, it is clear it's going to be one of those... drugs are bad... kids, don't do drugs...

 But this is just a minor inconsistency compared to some forthcoming hard-to-swallow shit.
 Webster soon joins forces with James (mind you, not the other way around!), but for some reason, it doesn't occur to either of them that the easiest way to bring this guy down would be for James to simply take the offered job.
-Surely it would be a piece of cake to expose somebody's tax wrongdoings when you have all the access to the accounting books.
-This becomes especially unusual in the light of later developments when none of them has a problem with sending a grieved widow off to be bait when capturing some crazed (needless to say - hoped-up) maniac whose rap sheet includes rape among other felonies.
+Surely, it would be a piece of cake to expose somebody's tax wrongdoings when you have access to the accounting books.
+This becomes especially unusual in the light of later developments when none of them has a problem with sending a grieved widow off to be bait when capturing some crazed (needless to say - hoped-up) maniac whose rap sheet includes rape, among other felonies.
 Was there no policewoman available in the entire SFPD willing to go undercover?

 Not to mention the whole elaborate sub-plot about smuggling the hay from Mexico.
 It makes a little sense because just before revealing this master plan, we learn that the weed can be (and actually is) planted all over the USA.
 After all, it is super resistant.
 Is it possible that even back in the 40s, South Americans were scapegoats for the American drug problem?